lodenos/c_foundation/README.md

-# c_standard
+# C Foundation Library

-Modern C standard library implementation
+A new modern way to think a C Foundation Library should be.